Revenue Cycle Analyst Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Those in the early stages of their career can expect to make around $47K; however, individuals with five to 10 years of experience bring in $55K on average — a distinctly larger sum.
-Revenue Cycle Analysts who work for 10 to 20 years in their occupation tend to earn about $56K.
-Revenue Cycle Analysts with more than 20 years of experience report incomes that are no higher than those with 10 to 20 years on the job.
+For many Revenue Cycle Analysts, extensive experience does not lead to significantly more money.
+Those in the early stages of their career can expect to make around $48K; however, individuals with five to 10 years of experience bring in $56K on average — a distinctly larger sum.
+After working for 10 to 20 years, Revenue Cycle Analysts make a median salary of $57K.
+People who have worked for more than 20 years report a median income no higher than the median for folks with 10 to 20 years of experience.